 Rainworth State School facilitates camps for students in Years 4-6 each year.

 Our camps are organised and conducted at approved camp facilities.
 Transport to each camp is on buses equipped with seat belts.
-Depending on the location, the program involves students rotating through a series of activities such as bushwalking, environmental activities, problem solving, high rope walk, canoeing, rafting, surfing, tree climb and similar initiatives based on age levels.
+Depending on the location, the program involves students rotating through a series of activities such as bushwalking, environmental activities, problem solving, high rope walk, canoeing and similar initiatives based on age levels.
 The camps meet strict guidelines under Workplace Health and Safety regulations which include appropriately qualified and trained instructors.

 Class teachers also accompany the students for the duration of the camp.